 The Rapid Response Fund

-Two types of grants are available:
+What types of grants are available?

-Challenge Response Grants are available to respond to situations that are still urgent, but for interventions that may take place over a number of months (typically up to six months) and which contribute towards the removal of barriers to accessing HIV services for MSM and LGBT people.
+These are available for new or worsening situations that are urgent, but where activities take place over a number of months and contribute towards the removal of barriers for LGBT people and MSM to access HIV services.

-This might include activities that engage local government and other stakeholders in order to respond to sudden legal, political, policy or social developments that are affecting the ability to access HIV services for MSM and LGBT people.
+For example, engaging local government and other stakeholders to respond to sudden legal, political or social developments affecting the ability of LGBT people and MSM to access HIV services.

 Funding will only be issued for situations where it is necessary to respond urgently in order to have an impact.

-In order to be eligible for a grant, an organisation must
+In order to be eligible for a grant, an organisation must:

-• be based in one of the eligible countries, and
+• be based in one of the 30 eligible countries, and